-Fireplace ashes dumped in a back yard sparked a grass and timber wildfire that burned 28 homes in an affluent neighborhood in the mountains of southern New Mexico, authorities said Sunday.
+Fireplace ashes dumped in a back yard sparked a grass and timber wildfire that burned at least 30 homes in an affluent neighborhood in the mountains of southern New Mexico, Gov. Gary Johnson said Sunday.

 More than 200 firefighters were battling the flames near Alto with the help of air tankers and helicopters, but the winds made flying difficult, said Jerome MacDonald, chief for firefighting crews of the Southwest Area Incident Management Team.